jolpica/jolpica-f1/docs/ergast_differences.md

 - 2023: Ergast lists the Sprint Shootout as "SecondPractice", we have renamed this to "SprintShootout".
 - 2024 onwards: Ergast lists Sprint Qualifying as "SecondPractice", we have renamed this to "SprintQualifying".
 For more details on the returned values, refer to the [races endpoint](./endpoints/races.md).

+#### Status
+- Results are ordered by count instead of statusId.
+This allows our Database to be independant of Ergast.